concourse/rfcs/039-var-sources/proposal.md

 source from `((vars))` syntax so that there is no ambiguity.
 See [`VAR_SOURCE_NAME`](#VAR_SOURCE_NAME).

-A var source's `type` specifies one of the supported credential managers, e.g.
-`vault`, `credhub`, `kubernetes`. is responsible for interpreting `config`.
+Currently, a var source's `type` specifies one of the supported credential managers, e.g. `vault`, `credhub`, or `kubernetes`.
+In the future, this will refer to a [Prototype][prototypes-rfc].

-A var source's `config` is a "black box" to Concourse and is passed verbatim to the credential manager.
+A var source's `config` is a "black box" to Concourse and is passed verbatim to the credential manager (or prototype).
 This configuration should include any credentials necessary for authenticating with the credential manager.

-A var source's `config` may use `((vars))` to obtain its own credentials, either using static templating or by using the system-level credential manager.
+A var source's `config` may use `((vars))` to obtain its own credentials, either using static templating, the system-level credential manager, or other var sources (see [Inter-dependent var sources](#inter-dependent-var-sources)).
-Support for referencing sibling/parent var sources by name is an [open question](#question-var-sources-config-vars).

 ## `((var))` syntax

 The `((var))` syntax was introduced a long while back and was never formally specified or documented.
-This RFC proposes a change to it so now's a good time to lay it all out.
+This RFC proposes a change to it so now's a good time to describe a spec.

 The full `((var))` syntax will be **`((VAR_SOURCE_NAME:SECRET_PATH.SECRET_FIELD))`**.